4 of the Best Free Stock Screeners for Day Trading

 ChartMill gives you the option of finding day trading stocks based on criteria such as volume, price, technical indicator, or performance.

-Like Finviz, the stock screener is easy to use and free.
+Like Finviz, the free stock screener is easy to use.
 The site works on a credit system.
 You get 6,000 free credits each month, which accumulate if you don't use them.

 You can buy credits in blocks of 10,000 ($10), or upgrade to unlimited usage for $29.97 per month or $259.97 per year ($21.67 a month).